 Warwick Road, Redcar, TS10

-This is one of a number of churches built in the 1930s to serve Catholics in the expanding urban areas along the North Yorkshire coast.
-Although it cannot be described as particularly distinguished architecturally, it is, like so many churches of its time, built of brick in a quiet, round-arched style and has much careful detailing.
+One of a number of churches built in the 1930s to serve Catholics in the expanding urban areas along the North Yorkshire coast, built of brick in a quiet, round-arched style and with much careful detailing.

 Architect: Thomas A. Crawford